 - 4 (about 2 1/2 pounds or 1 1/4 kilograms) center-cut pork chops

-- frying oil vegetable, peanut, or lard (about 1 cup)
+- frying oil vegetable, peanut, or lard (about 1 to 1 1/2 cups)

 Prepare the Marinade (up to 24 hours ahead)

 - In a large mixing bowl, whisk together the white wine vinegar and olive oil until combined.
 To the vinaigrette in the bowl, add the sofrito, mashed garlic, adobo, sazón, granulated onion powder, oregano, salt, and pepper.
 Whisk the marinade until smooth.

 Season the Pork Chops

 - After mixing the marinade add the pork chops to the bowl.
 Rub the marinade onto the chuletas coating each completely.
 Transfer the chops to a food storage bag or place them in a covered, non-reactive bowl after seasoning them.

 - Put the bowl with the seasoned pork into the fridge and marinate anywhere from 3-24 hours.
 At least 12 hours (or overnight) is my preferred length of marinating time.